dell/csm-docs/content/docs/deployment/csmoperator/_index.md

 ### Verifying the driver installation
 Once the driver `Custom Resource (CR)` is created, you can verify the installation as mentioned below

-*  Check if ContainerStorageModule CR got created successfully using the command below:
+*  Check if ContainerStorageModule CR is created successfully using the command below:
     ```
     $ kubectl get csm -n <driver-namespace>
     ```